HaomingLiu00/Fetch_Case/README.md

 No duplicate record is detected.

-## Fourth: Communicate with Stakeholders
+## Part 4: Communicate with Stakeholders

 Dear Busness Leader,